yigitcukuren/mago/docs/tools/analyzer/configuration-reference.md

 ---
-title: Configuration Reference
+title: Analyzer configuration Reference
 ---

-# Configuration Reference
+# Configuration reference

-The **Mago** Analyzer is highly configurable, allowing you to tailor the analysis to your project's specific needs.
+**Mago**'s analyzer is highly configurable, allowing you to tailor the analysis to your project's specific needs.
 All settings go under the `[analyzer]` table in your `mago.toml` file.

 ```toml
 [analyzer]